scripting/fargoPublisher/worknotes.md

 ### 2/11/14 by DW

-<a href="http://fargo.io/blog/2014/02/11/fargoPublisher080.html">Updated publisher</a> to version 0.80.
+Version 0.81.
+Fixed a bug where redirects would recurse indefinitely.

+<a href="http://fargo.io/blog/2014/02/11/fargoPublisher080.html">Version 0.80</a>.
 Two new API endpoints, one that returns server status in JSON, for monitoring apps and one that does an HTTP request for Fargo running in the browser.